-- 1. Students must meet all prerequisites as detailed above. - 2.
-Students at clinical sites must always work under the supervision of an assigned preceptor. - 3.
-Students must not function in the place of an employee or assume primary responsibility for a patient's care. - 4.
-Students must not treat and discharge a patient from care without the direct oversight of their clinical preceptor. - 5.
+- 1. Students must meet all prerequisites as detailed above. - Students at clinical sites must always work under the supervision of an assigned preceptor or another qualified healthcare professional acting within their scope of practice and in accordance with site policy.
+Task-specific supervision by licensed ancillary staff is permitted when appropriate, but overall responsibility for supervision and evaluation remains with the assigned preceptor. - 3.
+Students must never function in the place of a paid employee or provide care independently.
+All clinical responsibilities must involve appropriate oversight and preceptor direction. - 4.
+Students must not treat or discharge a patient from care without the direct oversight of a licensed preceptor. - 5.
 Students must clearly identify themselves as "Marshall University Physician Assistant students" at all times while on clinical rotation. - 6.
 Students must follow the dress code and identification requirements of their clinical site and preceptor.
 If a lab coat is required, the program-issued short white lab coat embroidered with "Marshall University PA Program" must be worn.
 Regardless of site-specific dress codes, students are required to visibly display the program-approved name tag designating their student status and affiliation with the Marshall University PA Program at all times. - 7.
-Students shall perform only those procedures that are authorized by the clinical site and under the supervision or observation of their preceptor. - 8.
+Students shall perform only those procedures that are authorized by the clinical site and performed under the supervision of their preceptor or other qualified clinical personnel acting within their scope of practice. - 8.
 Students must adhere to all regulations of the MUPA program and the clinical sites. - 9.
 Students must strictly comply with all HIPAA and institutional privacy regulations.
 It is never permissible to copy, photograph, or remove any portion of a medical record in any form during SCPE activities.
 Violations will result in immediate referral to the Student Progress Committee and may lead to disciplinary action, up to and including dismissal from the program. - 10.
 Students shall not exhibit any behavior that may jeopardize the health or safety of patients, faculty, and/or fellow students. - 11.
-Students will deliver health care service to patients without regard to a patient's race, ethnicity, religion, creed, national origin, sexual orientation, socioeconomic status, disability, disease status, and/or political beliefs. - 12.
-In the event the assigned preceptor is absent, students must immediately notify the DCE. - 13.
+Students will deliver health care services to patients without regard to a patient's race, ethnicity, religion, creed, national origin, sexual orientation, socioeconomic status, disability, disease status, or political beliefs. - 12.
+In the event the assigned preceptor is absent, and no other delegated clinical supervisor is present or available, students must immediately notify the Director of Clinical Education (DCE). - 13.
 All documents completed by the student must be signed with the student's name clearly written, followed by the designation "PA-S".
 At no time may PA students use other professional titles (e.g. RN, EMT, DPT, DC) while on clinical rotation. - 14.
 The preceptor must countersign all chart entries and written orders immediately. - 15.
 Students must adhere to standards related to universal precautions. - 16.
 By 8:00 pm on the first Tuesday of each rotation, students are required to email the DCE with their anticipated four-week schedule. - 17.
-Student must notify the DCE of any changes to their daily schedule within one hour of their scheduled start time.
+Students must notify the DCE of any changes to their daily schedule within one hour of their scheduled start time.